ljjhome/C-PrimerPractice/chp13/readme.md

 **Answer:** if we didn't define the destructor, the resources allocated by `new` will not be correctly collected.
 If we didn't define the copy constructor, they will point to the same memory.

+**Exercise 13.29** Explain why the calls to `swap` inside `swap(HasPtr &, HasPtr&)` do not cause a recursion loop.<br />
+**Answer:** beause the program first decide which swap to use, it will find a best fit `swap` to avoid the loop.

+**Exercise 13.32** Would the pointerlike version of `HasPtr` benefit from defineing a swap function? if so, what is the benefit? if not, why?
+**ANswer:** there is no explict memory allocation in pointerlike version, so the improvement is not obvious.